Tag Archives: Michael Golden

 I remember reading this at the time and being thrilled with the intelligence of the dinosaurs, especially this lot.
 You have to remember before the first movie came along the general public had a vision of dinosaurs as stupid big lumbering lizards.
 Jurassic Park changed all that and I can distinctly remember that same feeling of excitement from this comic.
 The swinging crate pulls the plane further down, Alan struggling to level it off in a desperate bid to stop it nosediving when we get to this month’s cliffhanger.

 The voice from the other side of the binoculars is going to be key to how this story develops from here on.
 It’s a more exciting cliffhanger than the one which led to a two month wait, so thank goodness we’re back to a monthly schedule again.
-I can remember parts of the strips to come, in particular what Ellie saving of one of ‘raptors will mean later, and I can’t wait to revisit these stories and compare them to the movie series we’ve had since.
-For now, take a good long look at this piece of gorgeousness.
+I can remember parts of the strips to come, in particular what Ellie saving one of the ‘raptors will mean later, and I can’t wait to revisit these stories and compare them to the movie series we’ve had since.

 As I said at the top of the review there are only two strips this month, with our main story and the one back up getting equal space of 12 pages apiece.
 So we’re straight into the Age of Reptiles.
 It opens with the panel at the top of this post, which certainly sets the scene!
 That is followed with the above spread and I find myself just completely immersed in this world again.
 Still up upon the cliffs, the Deinonychuses attack the T-rex pair.
 They put their all in, I’ll give them that, but they never stood a chance.